-We will interpret the provisions of the Agreement and will determine all questions that arise under it.
+We will interpret the provisions of the Plan and will determine questions that arise under it.
 We have the administrative discretion:

-- To determine if you meet our written eligibility requirements. - To determine the amount and type of benefits payable to you or your dependents according to the terms of this Agreement. - To interpret the provisions of this Agreement as needed to determine benefits, including decisions on medical necessity.
+- To determine the amount and type of benefits payable to you or your dependents according to the terms of this Guide; - To interpret the provisions of this Guide as needed to determine benefits, including decisions on medical necessity.

-Our determinations and interpretations, and our decisions on these matters are subject to de novo review by an impartial reviewer as provided in this Guide to Benefits or as allowed by law.
-If you do not agree with our interpretation or determination, you may appeal.
+Our determinations and interpretations, and our decisions on these matters are subject to review by the Trust Fund.
+If you do not agree with our interpretation or determination, you may appeal to the Trust Fund after you have exhausted our appeal procedures.
 See Chapter 8: Dispute Resolution.

-No oral statement of any person shall modify or otherwise affect the benefits, limits and exclusions of this Guide to Benefits, convey or void any coverage, or increase or reduce any benefits under this Agreement.
+No oral statement of any person shall modify or otherwise affect the benefits, limits and exclusions of this Guide to Benefits, convey or void any coverage, or increase or reduce any benefits under this Plan.

-Eligible Charge 11
+• Eligible Charge .11

-Copayment 11
+Copayment

 Annual Copayment Maximum

 Maximum Allowable Fee

-Benefit Maximum.
+Benefit Maximum